qurle/swap-variables/readme.md

 -   Plugin doesn't swap styles.
 Use [Swap Libraries](https://help.figma.com/hc/en-us/articles/4404856784663-Swap-style-and-component-libraries) instead.
 -   Plugin can't swap strokes in section.
 That’s not supported by Figma API yet.
 Do it manually instead.
 -   It may take some time to parse and swap variables when there're to many nodes or variables.
 Take a break and make some tea.
--   Scoped variables was not tested.

-## Possible features

--   [x] Clickable error allows to zoom in problematic layers.
--   [x] Collections with 0 variables are hidden.
--   [x] Ability to create new local collection.
--   [x] Typographic variables.
--   [x] Rebinding modes if the share the same name.
--   [x] Multipage swap.
--   [x] Swapping variables in local styles.
--	[x] Gradient support.
--   [ ] Display number of variables in collection.
--   [ ] Selecting the option that's in second select makes them swap.

 ## Problem?
 Idea?
 Kind words?